FabiMi/Meet/README.md

 Meet is a web application that enables users to connect and interact with others in real-time.
 It is built using React, Express, and other powerful libraries to provide a smooth and engaging experience.

+The Meet app is a web application developed using React and Serverless Deployment.
+It provides users with access to a Google Calendar feature, allowing them to search for events in their city.
+The app was built using test-driven development techniques to ensure reliability and meet user needs.
+Additionally, secure authentication is implemented using AWS Lambda and Google Auth, providing a seamless and trusted sign-in experience.

+Features

+Secure authentication using AWS Lambda and Google Auth.
+Access to Google Calendar events for users' cities.
+Test-driven development approach for reliable code.

 Installation

 To get started with Meet, follow these steps: